mike706574/flapjack/overview.md

-# Tutorial
+# Overview

-`flapjack` is a library for parsing and serializing fixed-width or delimited records to and from maps with appropriate types.
+`flapjack` is a library for parsing and serializing fixed-width or delimited records to and from maps.
 This is a brief overview of its functionality.

 ## Building formats